STUDIO APPRENTICESHIP PROGRAM

 Successful candidates show a strong passion for traditional printmaking, a keen awareness of social justice issues and the role of printmaking in addressing inequality — both traditionally, and in our time.
 The program also gives the apprentice the opportunity to further their own fine art practice by providing after-hours and weekend access to the print studio, along with guidance from master printers and visiting artists.

-Applications are currently OPEN for our 2025/2026 Studio Apprenticeship Position.
+Applications are currently closed for our 2025/2026 Studio Apprenticeship Positions

 The program aims to provide awardees with the skills needed to pursue a graduate level program, a master printer program, or the creation of their own print studio and studio practice.
 Duties of awardees include assisting as a studio apprentice three days per week, while working on fine art print publishing projects with visiting artists of national and regional caliber.